According to the "Building Code of Australia" a Habitable Room is:

 - in a habitable room excluding a kitchen - 2.4 m and

-- in a corridor or passageway etc - 2.1m and
+- in a corridor or passageway or the like - 2.1m and

 - in a bathroom, shower room, laundry, sanitary compartment, pantry, storeroom, garage, car parking area etc - 2.1m and